YouS4ckIt/TikTokLink-Downloader/README.md

 # TikTokLink-Downloader

-Prototype discord bot, for easily posting TikTok videos on a server.
+Prototype discord bot, for easily posting(Link) TikTok videos on a discord server.
-(I know about exec and the error catching.
-Just trying to implement my own downloader[rn it's just the tiktokapi])